“Without the Soup Run, I would have starved; I’d probably be dead by now. It was the only way I had to get food.”

 Many of the people the Soup Run meets are isolated with little or no social support networks, are vulnerable and excluded and at risk of becoming homeless.

-Throughout 2015 the Soup Run met an average of 27 people per night.
-Almost one third were in private rented housing – people who had nothing left for food and other essentials once the rent was paid.
+Throughout 2017 the Soup Run met an average of 34 people per night.
+27% of the people the Soup Run were in private rented housing – people who had nothing left for food and other essentials once the rent was paid.
 They are on the very edge of homelessness.